ulupo/giotto-ph/paper/paper.md

 dependent, but always measurable in the scenarios considered.

 The final component in our C++ backend is a rewriting of the EC algorithm (see [@sec:related_work]), implemented so far only in the *GUDHI* library [@gudhi:Collapse].
-Our implementation focuses on performance and removes the dependencies on the *Boost* [@BoostLibrary] and *Eigen* [@eigenweb] libraries. *giotto-ph*'s EC is more than 1.5 times faster than the original version as reported in [@tbl:collapser].
+Our implementation focuses on performance and removes the dependencies on the *Boost* [@BoostLibrary] and *Eigen* [@eigenweb] libraries.
 It also supports weighted graphs with arbitrary (possibly non-positive) edge weights as well as arbitrary node weights.
 Improvements were achieved mainly by reworking data structures, making the implementation more cache-friendly, and directly iterating over data without any transformation, hence reducing the pressure on the memory sub-system.

 \begin{table}
 \centering